 The General Assembly cannot deliberate unless half plus one of its members are present – physically or through any appropriate technical means – or are duly represented.
 If this is not the case, a second General Assembly, convened according to law, must deliberate on all the questions on the agenda, whatever be the number of participants present or represented.

 The decisions are taken by simple majority of those present or represented.
+In the case of a member that is voting at a General Assembly that is also representing an institution the member would have one vote and activate one of three proxies on behalf of their institution.
 Members unable to attend the General Assembly may be represented by a member of the Association holding a proxy duly dated and signed.
 Each member present may not hold more than three proxies.

 In theory, voting is secret, but it may be carried out, if need be, by a count of hands or acclamation.